White Butte, Saskatchewan

-White Butte is a region in southern Saskatchewan that comprises the Rural Municipality (RM) of Edenwold No. 158, the towns of White City, Pilot Butte, and Balgonie, and the Village of Edenwold.
-It is located directly east of Regina and is in Treaty 4 territory.
-As of 2016, White Butte has a total population of 11,724.
+White Butte is a region in southern Saskatchewan that comprises the Rural Municipality (RM) of Edenwold No. 158, the towns of White City, Pilot Butte, and Balgonie, and the village of Edenwold.
+A largely suburban area; it is located directly east of Regina.
+As of 2021, White Butte has a total population of 12,805.
 The name of the region dates back to 1982 when the White Butte Ski Trails first opened in the area.

 Etymology

-The region’s name is a combination of the names White City and Pilot Butte, which dates back to 1982 when the White Butte Ski Trails first opened in the area.
+The region's name is a combination of the names White City and Pilot Butte, which dates back to 1982 when the White Butte Ski Trails first opened in the area.

 History

 Indigenous peoples of the prairies inhabited the area for many years before any European settlement.
 Aboriginal people, who camped near Boggy Creek, used the Butte in Pilot Butte as a lookout and signal point.

 European settlement in the area can be traced back to the 1840s.
 With the construction of the railway through the region in 1882, the towns of Pilot Butte and Balgonie were founded.
 In the following years, settlers began farming in the district and the two towns developed.

 The post office in Balgonie was founded in 1883, and the settlement became a village in 1903 and a town in 1907.
 Pilot Butte followed this path when it became a town in 1913.
 At the beginning of World War I, the towns were of substantial size.
 The war had a harmful effect on the towns, however, as Pilot Butte was disbanded in 1923 because of the loss of residents.
 Balgonie also suffered as the town's population plummeted in the 1930s and 1940s.

 In the late 1950s, the Trans-Canada Highway was completed and living in Pilot Butte and Balgonie began to become a popular option for those who wanted to commute to work in the city.
 Pilot Butte re-acquired village status in 1963 and grew substantially, becoming a town in 1979.

 By this point, the community of White City had been formed and was growing as quickly as Pilot Butte and Balgonie.
 White City acquired town status in 2000 and it passed Pilot Butte in population in 2011, becoming the largest town in White Butte.
 All three towns in White Butte have experienced substantial growth in the past ten years.